-But what if you could have more time for your passion projects or your family?
-That’s what routines are all about!
+But what if you could have more time for your passion projects or your family or time for YOU?

-Here are 2 BIG things you gain by having strong and lasting business routines in place:
+Here are 3 BIG things you gain by having strong and lasting business routines in place:

-- More time – routines help you be more efficient which equals more time for other things.
+- More time – routines help you to be more efficient which equals more time for other things.

-- Less resistance – routines help you do what must be done without the internal fighting that creates so much stress, frustration, and wasted energy.
+- Less internal resistance – routines help you do what must be done without the internal fighting that creates so much stress, frustration, and wasted energy.

 #3 Lay Out a Basic Schedule